velda-io/velda-io.github.io/index.md

 <div class="vp-doc">
 <h2> Save on Compute </h2>
 <p>Access powerful compute on demand — no need for high-end workstations.</p>
-<p>Only provision the compute resource that is needed, with no overhead.</p>
+<p>Provision the compute resource when the jobs are running, not during coding, with no setup overhead.</p>
 </div>
 <EfficiencyComparison />
 </div>